schilkp/Tonbandgeraet/README.md

 The documentation for Tonbandgerät can be found in the `docs/` folder and compiled for viewing with [mdbook](https://github.com/rust-lang/mdBook) by running `mdbook build` in `docs/`.
 The latest version of the documentation can also be viewed online [here](https://schilk.co/Tonbandgeraet/docs/index.html).

+## Trace Converter + Viewing
+The trace converter is written in rust, can be found [here](https://github.com/schilkp/Tonbandgeraet/tree/main/conv).
+For convenience there is also a WASM version with web frontend, which can be found [here](https://schilk.co/Tonbandgeraet/).

+---
 ## Status

 > [!NOTE]